fdietz/team_dashboard/README.markdown

 ## Create your own Data Source

 Create a data source ruby file under app/models/sources.
 As long as it extends from the specific base class (for example Sources::Boolean::Base) it will be automatically available.

+## HTTP Proxy Source
+As described above you can easily add your own data source implementions.
+On the other hand you might prefer to offer a service on your server instead.
+The HTTP proxy source requests data on the server side, the Rails app being the "proxy" of the web app.
+The JSON format for the specific sources is described below.

+### Datapoints
+The datapoints source supports data for rendering graphs and aggregated values

+    [
+      {
+        "target" : "demo.example",
+        "datapoints" : [
+          [1,123456], [7,23466]
+        ]
+      },
+      {
+        "target" : "demo.example2",
+        "datapoints" : [
+          [-6,123456], [8,23466]
+        ]
+      }
+    ]

+### Number
+The number data source supports a single integer value and an optional label.

+    {
+      "value" : 8,
+      "label" : "This is an example label"
+    }

+### Boolean
+The boolean data source supports a single boolean value and an optional label.

+    {
+      "value" : true,
+      "label" : "This is an example label"
+    }

 ## The MIT License